 In addition to user accounts being compromised, impersonated organizations could suffer brand abuse.
 For such organizations, it is very difficult to identify that their brand is being abused in these attacks.
 There is no required interaction between the impersonated organization and the malicious verified publisher.

-It is important to exercise caution when granting access to third-party OAuth apps, even if they are verified by Microsoft.
+It is important to exercise caution when granting access to third-party OAuth apps, even if they are listed as a Microsoft verified publisher.
 Do not trust and rely on OAuth apps based on their verified publisher status alone.
 Due to the sophistication of such attacks, end users are likely to fall prey to the advanced social engineering methods outlined in this blog.

 They should take proactive steps to protect their cloud environments.
 Ensure your security solutions can: (1) detect malicious third-party OAuth apps employing impersonation techniques; and (2) notify your security team in-time to stop and remediate risks.